Olivia Wilde: Upcoming projects

-She is attached to direct Perfect, a biopic about gymnast Kerri Strug for Searchlight Pictures, an untitled holiday-comedy film for Universal Pictures, and a female-centered superhero film as part of the Sony's Spider-Man Universe franchise.
+She is also attached to direct Perfect, a biopic about gymnast Kerri Strug for Searchlight Pictures, an untitled holiday-comedy film for Universal Pictures, another holiday comedy titled Naughty, also for Universal, as well as LuckyChap Entertainment, an adaptation of the comic Avengelyne for Warner Bros.
+Pictures, with Tony McNamara writing and Margot Robbie potentially starring, and a TV series adaptation of the novel A Visit from the Goon Squad.

-Activism

-In 2008, Wilde campaigned with actors Justin Long and her then-current House castmate Kal Penn in support for the Democratic Presidential nominee Barack Obama.
-Wilde was a supporter of the youth voter organization 18 in '08.
-She serves on their advisory council and appeared in a public service announcement that debuted June 30, 2008 which encouraged youth to vote at the 2008 election.

-She appeared in the MoveOn.org mock-PSA "supporting" the rights of the healthcare insurance industry.
-Wilde was praised by the Coalition of Immokalee Workers, a farmworkers' union, for supporting the Fair Foods campaign.

-Wilde is one of the board of directors at Artists for Peace and Justice, which provides education and health services in Haiti, and the American Civil Liberties Union of Southern California.
-Wilde is a celebrity influencer/activist for RYOT, a Los Angeles-based media company.

-On June 30, 2015, she introduced Democratic Presidential candidate Hillary Clinton at a campaign event in New York City.

-Wilde starred in a PSA released on March 21, 2016, for World Down Syndrome Day, alongside 19-year-old AnnaRose from New Jersey who has Down Syndrome.
+Other ventures

+In late 2023, Wilde co-founded New York City-based venture capital firm called Proximity Ventures, focusing on early and growth-stage funding for both consumer and enterprise sectors.

+Public life

 Wilde is widely known as a feminist.

+In 2008, Wilde campaigned with actors Justin Long and then-current House castmate Kal Penn in support for Democratic presidential nominee Barack Obama.
+She supported the youth voter organization 18 in '08, serving on their advisory council and appearing in a public service announcement that debuted June 30, 2008, encouraging youth to vote in the 2008 election.

+In 2011, Wilde appeared in the MoveOn.org mock-PSA "supporting" the rights of the healthcare insurance industry.
+She was praised by the Coalition of Immokalee Workers, a farmworkers' union, for supporting the Fair Food program.

-In 2013, she appeared in a video clip for Gucci's "Chime for Change" campaign that aims to raise awareness and funds of women's issues in terms of education, health, and justice.
-She participated in the 2017 Women's March in Washington, D.C. and the 2018 Women's March in Los Angeles.
+In 2013, Wilde appeared in a video clip for Gucci's "Chime for Change" campaign that aimed to raise awareness of and funds for women's issues in education, health and justice.
+As of 2013, she is on the board of directors of Artists for Peace and Justice, which provides education and health services in Haiti; and of the American Civil Liberties Union of Southern California.
+That same year, she became a celebrity influencer/activist for RYOT, a Los Angeles–based media company.

+On June 30, 2015, Wilde introduced Democratic presidential candidate Hillary Clinton at a campaign event in New York City.

+Wilde starred in a PSA released on March 21, 2016, for World Down Syndrome Day, alongside 19-year-old AnnaRose from New Jersey who has Down syndrome.

+Wilde participated in the 2017 Women's March in Washington, D.C., and the 2018 Women's March in Los Angeles.

+In 2022, Wilde recorded Ada Limón's poem Lies about Sea Creatures as part of For the Birds: The Birdsong Project, whose proceeds benefitted The National Audubon Society.